 Morgan Stanley CEO Gorman made $6 million for 2012: source

-(Reuters) - Morgan Stanley (MS.N) Chief Executive Officer James Gorman received lower compensation for 2012 after profits declined but the bank showed progress in reshaping its businesses.
+(Reuters) - Morgan Stanley (MS.N) Chief Executive Officer James Gorman received lower compensation for 2012 after a difficult year for the bank in which profits declined.

 Gorman received $6 million in total compensation for 2012, including $800,000 in salary, $2.6 million in deferred cash and $2.6 million in stock options, a person familiar with the matter said on Thursday.
 He did not receive a cash bonus.